WHO CAN BE A FISCAL SPONSOR?

 Don’t give up.
 Not receiving funding doesn’t affect your contract with us.
 Check out our workshop schedule for grant writing classes or schedule a consultation if you could use more help with your fundraising strategies – and let us know when you’re prepared to start your next proposal.

 CAN MY FRIENDS AND FAMILY DONATE MONEY TO MY PROJECT ONLINE?

-Yes, through the Fresh Arts website.
-Remember, Fresh Arts takes a 7% admin fee on all donations made.
+Yes, through your page on the Fresh Arts website.
+Remember, Fresh Arts receives an 8% cost-share on all donations made.
 Additionally, any credit card processing fees (typically between 2-3%) are passed to the project.